Photography equipment insurance for a safari in Africa, short-term

 FAQ

-Why is my home insurance not sufficient for a safari in Africa?
+Why isn’t my contents insurance enough for a safari in Africa?

-Your home contents insurance often only provides very limited coverage abroad (external insurance).
-Usually, only damage caused by burglary in permanent buildings is covered, but not simple theft or damage caused by sand, water, or falling.
-Additionally, the compensation limits for valuables are often too low.
+Your contents insurance often only covers damage abroad to a very limited extent (external cover).
+Usually, only damage caused by burglary is insured in permanent buildings, but not simple theft or damage caused by sand, water or being dropped.
+In addition, the compensation limits for valuables are often too low.

 What is the difference between travel luggage insurance and photo equipment insurance?

-A travel luggage insurance has strict requirements, low coverage amounts for electronics (often only up to €4,000) and usually only reimburses the current value.
-A camera equipment insurance offers all-risk coverage, which also includes personal fault and operating errors, and generally reimburses the replacement value.
+Travel luggage insurance has strict conditions, low cover limits for electronics (often only up to €4,000) and usually reimburses only the current value.
+A photo equipment insurance policy offers all-risk cover, which also includes self-inflicted damage and operating errors, and usually reimburses the replacement value.

 It covers almost all unforeseen events that are not explicitly excluded.
-This includes damage from falls, breakage, water, and sand, operating errors, short circuits, as well as simple theft, burglary, and robbery.
+These include damage caused by drops, breakage, water and sand, user error, short circuits, as well as simple theft, burglary and robbery.

 How do I prove the value of my equipment in the event of damage?

-The best approach is to create a detailed list with purchase receipts, serial numbers, and photos of the equipment before your trip.
-This significantly speeds up the processing.
+The best way is to create a detailed list with purchase receipts, serial numbers and photos of the equipment before you travel.
+This speeds up the process considerably.

 What should I do if my camera is stolen in Africa?

 Report the theft to the local police immediately and obtain a police report.
-Then, promptly inform your insurance, usually within 48 hours, and submit the police report along with your equipment list.
+Then inform your insurer without delay, usually within 48 hours, and submit the police report as well as your equipment list.

-Can I take out insurance just for the duration of the trip?
+Can I take out insurance only for the duration of the trip?

 Subscribe to our newsletter